ionux/ok_json/README.md

 ## Description

-!!
-This is currently a work in progress. !!

 Simple, light, and clean JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
 Written in pure C99 for maximum portability.
 Zero external library dependencies (`stdio.h`, `string.h`, and `ctype.h` are
 not used).
-Designed with safety-critical coding standards (MISRA C2012) in mind.
+Designed with safety-critical coding standards (MISRA C:2012) in mind.

 ## Quick Start